|

 appropriate code.
 However, even relatively new users might want to

-and then inserts it into appropriate locations in the document.
+and then inserts it into appropriate (pre-defined) locations in the document.

 This is similar to

-the prompted template method, but it can be more flexible.
-The macro
+"one-input-to-many-locations" operation) but it can be more flexible.

-can be a standalone macro to use on any document that has specific text
+can be a standalone macro to use on any document that has specific bookmarks

 in it, or it can be a template macro triggered